NAS South Weymouth

 This over-view of NAS South Weymouth was taken sometime during early 1954, just a few months after the base was re-opened to take over from NAS Squantum.
 The two blimps hovering in the foreground are part of the Naval Air Development Unit's (NADU) large fleet of research aircraft.
 Behind them are LTA Hangar #1, demolished in late 1966, and row upon row of NADU and Naval Air Reserve aircraft.

-Weymouth, Massachusetts served as a United States Navy air base from 1942 to
+Massachusetts served as a United States Navy air base from 1942 to 1997.
+Located

 Located on land drawn from the towns of Weymouth, Rockland, and Abington, the site of NAS South Weymouth was first surveyed in 1938 as a possible location for a municipal airport.
 It was then developed into a military airfield by the Navy during early 1942.
 During the Second World War NAS South Weymouth served as an operational base for ZNP-K class anti-submarine patrol blimps.
 In its original WW2 form, the base had two gigantic blimp hangars, one made of steel (Hangar One) and the other made of wood (Hangar Two).
 These blimp hangars were among the largest structures in the world at that time, each covering about eight acres of hangar deck.
 The wartime base had a 2,000 foot diameter blimp landing mat, six mooring circles, and a 4,500 foot long grass runway.

-War NAS South Weymouth served as the home base for blimp squadron ZP-11 and
+South Weymouth served as the home base for blimp squadron ZP-11 and hosted detachments

-Institute of Technology, aerial photography missions, and torpedo testing by the
+by the Massachusetts Institute of Technology, aerial photography missions, and torpedo

 The base was downgraded to a naval air facility after V.E.
 Day and was subsequently used as a preservation and storage site for surplus naval aircraft pending their final disposition.
 At that time the base was referred to as a Naval Aircraft Parking Station or "NAPS".
 Closed in 1949, the base was substantially rebuilt and then reactivated during December 1953 to take over the Navy and Marine Corps reserve operations from NAS Squantum, which was ordered closed due to airspace conflicts with the Commonwealth Airport in East Boston (modern-day Logan International Airport) and short runways that were unsuitable for routine jet operations.
 During South Weymouth's reconstruction for the reserve program the wooden blimp hangar, Hangar Two, was demolished and three paved runways were built.

-South Weymouth hosted a secretive regular Navy research and development command
+Weymouth hosted a secretive regular Navy research and development command called the Naval

-called the Naval Air Development Unit (NADU), which operated a variety of blimps
+Air Development Unit (NADU), which operated a variety of blimps and conventional aircraft

-airborne anti-submarine warfare units.
-In late 1966 the landmark Second
+specialized in airborne anti-submarine warfare units.
+In late 1966 the landmark

 much smaller structure made from concrete.